ros2/ros2_documentation/source/Contributing-To-ROS.rst

 **Complete beginner?**

-* Work through the beginner tutorials, checking them for accuracy: :ref:`test-and-review-documentation`
+* Work through the beginner tutorials, and check them for accuracy. :ref:`See Test and review documentation <test-and-review-documentation>`

 **Getting familiar with ROS?**

-* Check the issue lists and fix one of the issues labelled "good first issue" (QUESTION FOR THE REVIEWER: Are you still using the "good first issues" label?): :ref:`contribute-to-code`
+* Check the issue lists and fix one of the issues labelled "good first issue". :ref:`See Contribute to code <contribute-to-code>`

 OR

-* Triage an issue: :ref:`triage-an-issue`
+* Triage an issue. :ref:`See Triage an issue <triage-an-issue>`

 **Experienced robotics developer?**

-* Follow the discussion on Stack Exchange, and offer support: :ref:`provide-support` (QUESTION FOR THE REVIEWER: This is a placeholder suggestion.
+* Follow the discussion on Stack Exchange, and offer support. :ref:`See Provide support <provide-support>` (QUESTION FOR THE REVIEWER: This is a placeholder suggestion.
 Is there something better we should encourage experienced developers to take on as their first contribution?)

 Contribute to ROS development
 -----------------------------